wp-plugins/hs-simple-faq/readme.txt

 * Initial launch of the plugin

 == Upgrade Notice ==
+= 4.0.0 =
+* This version of plugin uses jQuery UI instead of CSS accordions.

 = 3.0.4 =
 * Bug fix for conflicting class name with font-awesome icons